-Researchers from LG&E and KU from PEIK at UK are collaborating on projects with a focus on the integration of distributed energy resources, such as utility scale PV solar power plants, in the generation and transmission electric power systems.
+Researchers from PEIK and UK and from LG&E and KU are collaborating on projects with a focus on the integration of distributed energy resources, such as utility scale PV solar power plants, in the generation and transmission electric power systems.
 Other topics include smart grids and electric power distribution systems, and artificial intelligence methods for load forecast.

 Joint publications include an IEEE Industry Applications Society Renewable and Sustainable Energy Conversion Committee paper award winner.
 Some of the recent joint papers from academic technical journals are available in authors’ manuscript PDF versions from UKnowledge online database at UK or directly from the following weblinks: